Water Disinfection Process Updates

 This temporary change in our treatment process is performed in accordance with State and Federal drinking water regulations.
 The Texas Commission on Environmental Quality (TCEQ), which regulates water quality, has approved this method for routine maintenance of potable water distribution systems.

 Users of home kidney dialysis machines, owners of tropical fish aquariums and managers of stores and restaurants with fish and shellfish holding tanks are advised that the methods for testing and removing free chlorine residuals differ from those used for chloramine residuals.
 Both types of residuals if not handled properly may affect users of kidney dialysis machines, as well as fish and other aquatic animals.
-We encourage customers who may be affected by this change to seek advice from professionals and visit our website at https://rosenbergtx.gov/water-disinfection/ for Frequently Asked Questions (FAQ’s)
+We encourage customers who may be affected by this change to contact professionals or check our Frequently Asked Questions (FAQs)

 If you have questions regarding this matter, you may contact Heriberto “Eddie” De Leon, CPM, CWP at 832-595-3590.